-In May 2010, during the International Year of Biodiversity, the Prime Minister, David Cameron MP committed to leading the ‘greenest government ever’.
-At that time our rivers, lakes and ponds remained our most threatened habitats; targets for restoration and creation of wetlands were unmet; and River Basin Management Plans promised just 5% improvement by 2015.
+In 2010, our rivers, lakes and ponds remained our most threatened habitats; targets for restoration and creation of wetlands were unmet; and River Basin Management Plans promised just 5% improvement by 2015.
 We therefore launched our 2010 Blueprint for Water to look again at the actions needed to achieve sustainable water.

 In order to assess progress that has been made since 2010, the Blueprint coalition published its Scorecard in November 2012, rating achievement against the 2010 Blueprint for Water.

-The 2014 review of water pricing is also a key concern for the Blueprint coalition’s members, and we have therefore published the Blueprint for PR14, outlining how we think the price review process can deliver sustainable water today and into the future.
+The 2014 review of water pricing is also a key concern for the Blueprint coalition’s members.

 Blueprint for PR14: Environmental outcomes for the price review

 In September 2012, the Blueprint for Water coalition published proposals for an environmentally-successful PR14, in Blueprint for PR14: Environmental outcomes for the price review.
 This document set out 10 specific proposals for adoption and action by companies, in tandem with regulators and government, as part and parcel of their plans to meet the needs of customers, business and the environment, in the five years from 2015 and 2020.

 Blueprint for PR14: An environmental assessment of water company plans